Coaching: Applications

-Attention deficit hyperactivity disorder (ADHD)
+Attention-deficit hyperactivity disorder (ADHD)

 The concept of ADHD coaching was introduced in 1994 by psychiatrists Edward M. Hallowell and John J. Ratey in their book Driven to Distraction.
 ADHD coaching is a specialized type of life coaching that uses techniques designed to assist individuals with attention-deficit hyperactivity disorder by mitigating the effects of executive function deficit, which is a common impairment for people with ADHD.
 Coaches work with clients to help them better manage time, organize, set goals, and complete projects.
-In addition to assisting clients understand the impact of ADHD on their lives, coaches can help them develop "workaround" strategies to deal with specific challenges, and determine and use individual strengths.
+In addition to assisting clients understand the impact of ADHD on their lives, coaches can help them develop "workaround" strategies to deal with specific challenges and determine and use individual strengths.
 Coaches also help clients get a better grasp of what reasonable expectations are for them as individuals since people with ADHD "brain wiring" often seem to need external "mirrors" for self-awareness about their potential despite their impairment.

 Business and executive

 Business coaching is a type of human resource development for executives, members of management, teams, and leadership.
 It provides positive support, feedback, and advice on an individual or group basis to improve personal effectiveness in the business setting, many a time focusing on behavioral changes through psychometrics or 360-degree feedback for example.
 Business coaching is also called executive coaching, corporate coaching or leadership coaching.
-Coaches help their clients advance towards specific professional goals.
-These include career transition, interpersonal and professional communication, performance management, organizational effectiveness, managing career, and personal changes, developing executive presence, building credibility, enhancing strategic thinking, dealing effectively with conflict, facing work challenges and making swift and sound decisions, leading a change and building an effective team within an organization.
+Coaches help their clients advance toward specific professional goals.
+These include career transition, interpersonal and professional communication, performance management, organizational effectiveness, managing career and personal changes, developing executive presence, building credibility, enhancing strategic thinking, dealing effectively with conflict, facing work challenges, and making swift and sound decisions, leading a change and building an effective team within an organization.
 An industrial-organizational psychologist may work as an executive coach.

 Business coaching is not restricted to external experts or providers.
-Many organizations expect their senior leaders and middle managers to coach their team members to reach higher levels of performance, increased job satisfaction, personal growth, and career development.
-Research studies suggest that executive coaching has positive effects both within workplace performance as well as personal areas outside the workplace, with some differences in the impact of internal and external coaches.
+Many organizations expect senior leaders and middle managers to coach their team members to reach higher performance levels, job satisfaction, personal growth, and career development.
+Research studies suggest that executive coaching has positive effects both within workplace performance and personal areas outside the workplace, with some differences in the impact of internal and external coaches.

-In some countries, there is no licensing required to be a business or executive coach, and membership of a coaching organization is optional.
+In some countries, no licensing is required to be a business or executive coach, and membership in a coaching organization is optional.
 Further, standards and methods of training coaches can vary widely between coaching organizations.
-Many business coaches refer to themselves as consultants, a broader business relationship than one which exclusively involves coaching.
+Many business coaches refer to themselves as consultants, a broader business relationship than one that exclusively involves coaching.
 Research findings from a systematic review indicate that effective coaches are known for having integrity, support for those they coach, communication skills, and credibility.

-In the workplace, leadership coaching has been shown to be effective for increasing employee confidence in expressing their own ideas.
+In the workplace, leadership coaching has been shown to be effective in increasing employee confidence in expressing their own ideas.
 Research findings in a systematic review demonstrate that coaching can help reduce stress in the workplace.